Have there been any notable recent legal developments regarding copyright in your jurisdiction, including any regulatory changes and recent case law?

 What rules and procedures govern the issuance of injunctions to prevent imminent or further infringement?

-The issuance of injunctions are governed by Section 53b of the Copyright Act.
+The issuance of injunctions is governed by Section 53b of the Copyright Act.
 The court may, at the request of the rights holder, issue an injunction prohibiting a party from continuing to commit, aid or abet an infringement.

 A preliminary injunction may be issued if the claimant demonstrates a likelihood that a copyright infringement or a contribution to an infringement is taking place and if it can be reasonably expected that the defendant, through the continuation of the act or the contribution thereto, lessens the value of the copyright’s exclusive right.
 Unless a delay would lead to a risk of loss, the defendant will be given an opportunity to respond before the preliminary injunction is issued.
 The issuance of a preliminary injunction generally requires the rights holder to provide security to the court.
 The court will assess whether the security is sufficient to compensate the defendant, should the action ultimately not be successful.